Format of Contract Account: Everything You Need to Know

 - Sub-contract costs.
 Some contracts will require work associated with them to be farmed out to other contractors who are referred to as sub-contractors.
 Sub-contractors will be used when the work required is of a specialized nature that the main contractor does not have the skill to deal with.
 The costs associated with hiring sub-contractors will be charged directly to the associated contract account.

 If you need help understanding the format of contract account, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.